-In the empirical literature, beliefs and social norms are often difficult to disentangle from the effects of the local economic and institutional environment.
+In the empirical literature beliefs and social norms are often difficult to disentangle from the effects of the local economic and institutional environment.
 Studying the behavior of immigrants and expatriates has proven useful to achieve identification.
-A noteworthy example is Giuliano (2007), which shows that second-generation southern European male immigrants in the United States behave similarly to their counterparts in their country of origin, and live with their parents much longer than young Americans do.
+A noteworthy example is Giuliano (2007), which shows that secondgeneration southern European male immigrants in the United States behave similarly to their counterparts in their country of origin, and live with their parents much longer than young Americans do.
 Similarly, Fernández and Fogli (2006, 2009) document that the country of origin explains fertility and work behavior of second-generation American women.
 Fisman and Miguel (2007) finds that diplomats from more corrupted countries tend to incur significantly more parking violations in the United States (diplomats are generally immune, so fines are not enforced).
-Bruegger et al. (2009) compare unemployment across Swiss communities with different languages (French versus German).
+Bruegger, Lalive, and Zweimueller (2009) compares unemployment across Swiss communities with different languages (French versus German).
 The language border separates cultural groups, but not labor markets or political jurisdictions.
-They find that cultural differences (identified by language differences) can explain differences in unemployment duration of about 20%.
+They find that cultural differences (identified by language differences) can explain differences in unemployment duration of about 20 percent.

 A number of papers have emphasized the persistence of cultural factors.
 Culture may respond to changes in the institutional environment, but cultural shifts may take time.
 This is consistent with the view that adults' preferences are by and large fixed, as opposed to those of children, whose beliefs, non-cognitive skills, and preferences can be shaped by cultural transmission and the surrounding environment.
 Even with these influences, cultural changes can take several generations to reach a new steady state after institutions have changed.
-Alesina and Fuchs-Schuendeln (2007) focus on the fall of the Berlin Wall.
+Alesina and Fuchs-Schuendeln (2007) focuses on the fall of the Berlin Wall.
 After the end of communism, East Germans became subject to the same institutions as West Germans, but carried with them the cultural heritage of the communist experience.
-Their study documents that several years after unification, East Germans (compared to
+Their study documents that several years after unification, East Germans (compared to West Germans) are more supportive of redistribution and believe that social conditions are a more important determinant of individual success.
+Voigtlaender and Voth (2012) goes much further and documents evidence that a particular form of cultural trait, namely anti-Semitism in German local communities, has persisted for more than 600 years.27

-In a related paper, Acemoglu and Wolitzky (2012) propose a theory where mistaken signals can trigger belief-driven conflict between two groups.
+26In a related paper, Acemoglu and Wolitzky (2012) proposes a theory where mistaken signals can trigger belief-driven conflict between two groups.